AnkitCharpe11/Ankit/Readme.txt

-How to run the COVID19 Testing Management System Using PHP and MySQL
+AnkitHow to run the COVID19 Testing Management System Using PHP and MySQL

 Download the zip file
 Extract the file and copy covid-tms folder